lorenries/lries.com/src/pages/posts/gaze-tracking-runway-ml.md

 ---
-title: "Gaze Tracking with RunwayML"
+title: 'Gaze Tracking with RunwayML'
-description: "Tracking gaze with a machine learning model and a webcam"
+description: 'Tracking gaze with a machine learning model and a webcam'
 date: 2018-06-23
 published: true
-roles: ["Javascript", "Machine Learning"]
+roles: ['Javascript', 'Machine Learning']
-template: "custom"
+template: 'custom'
-thumbnail: "../../img/eyes.png"
+thumbnail: '../../img/eyes.png'
 ---

 I recently attended ITP Camp 2018, a 4 week crash course/playground that I've heard described as "a center for the recently possible," hosted at NYU's Interactive Telecommunications Program.
 It was a wonderful opportunity to make stuff, learn from people working on the cutting edge of art and engineering, and collaborate with people from diverse disciplines.